In-patient luxury rehab center in Thailand

 Doctors usually prescribe antipsychotic medications in a pill or liquid form.
 Taking these medications regularly helps decrease the severity of symptoms.
 Antipsychotics work by inhibiting dopaminergic neurotransmission i.e., they block the effects of dopamine.

 Medications work best when combined with other treatment approaches, such as psychotherapy.
-Healthcare professionals may also prescribe medications to manage underlying mental illness that aggravates symptoms of schizophrenia.
-A good example is an antidepressant medication for people who also experience depression.
+Healthcare professionals prescribe medications to manage underlying mental illness that aggravates symptoms of schizophrenia.
+A good example is an antidepressant medication for people who experience co-occurring depression.

 How to prevent residual schizophrenia?

-The reason there’s no certain way to avoid residual schizophrenia is that the causes and risk factors of this mental illness are still quite unclear.
-A paper from the journal World Psychiatry explained that the earliest and most common symptoms are nonspecific and can’t be distinguished from the impairment in mood, concentration, depression episodes, or other problems.
+The reason there’s no certain way to avoid residual schizophrenia is that the causes and risk factors of this mental illness are still unclear.
+A paper by Klosterkotter et al., published in the October 2011 issue of World Psychiatry explained that early and prevalent symptoms are nonspecific, making it difficult to differentiate them from depressive episode impairment in mood, motivation, interaction, and focus.

-People with a family history of schizophrenia may reduce the risk of this condition by avoiding drugs, especially hallucinogenic substances.
-Other things that may lower the odds of developing this illness include managing stress, socializing, getting help in processing trauma, seeing a psychiatrist regularly, and modifying lifestyle by eating a well-balanced diet and exercising regularly.
+It is possible for people with a family history of schizophrenia to reduce the risk of this condition by avoiding drugs, especially hallucinogenic substances.
+Other things that lower the odds of developing this illness include managing stress, socializing, getting help in processing trauma, seeing a psychiatrist regularly, and modifying lifestyle by eating a well-balanced diet and exercising regularly.

-In residual schizophrenia condition, it’s safe to expect that it will mirror the prodromal phase.
+In the residual schizophrenia condition, it’s safe to expect that it mirrors the prodromal phase.
 The term “prodromal phase” refers to the early stage of the disease and the symptoms that occur at that time.

-Patients can expect their hallucinations, delusions, and other intense symptoms will start to fade in residual schizophrenia.
-However, strange beliefs may still persist.
-People in this stage of schizophrenia tend to retain negative symptoms of the condition, which is why it can be expected they will withdraw and talk less.
+Patients’ hallucinations, delusions, and other intense symptoms are all expected to fade in residual schizophrenia.
+However, strange beliefs are still likely to persist.
+People in this stage of schizophrenia tend to retain negative symptoms of the condition, which is why it is to be expected that they are going to withdraw and talk less.

-A patient with residual schizophrenia may keep having difficulty concentrating.
-As they realize their struggles with thoughts, they may develop depression.
+A patient with residual schizophrenia has difficulty concentrating.
+As they realize their struggles with thoughts, they tend to develop depression.

 What is the difference between residual schizophrenia and catatonic schizophrenia?